bgfoley/Nectar-Hedge-Axelar/DOCS.md

 ## Overview

 Hedge is a smart contract developed by Nectar Development Co., implementing a one-click delta-neutral strategy.
-The primary purpose of Hedge is to manage a delta-neutral position using collateralized assets and borrowed assets through the Fraxlend protocol.
+The primary purpose of Hedge is to manage a delta-neutral position using collateralized yield bearing assets as a long position, and borrowed assets through the Fraxlend protocol to collateralize short positions on perpetuals dex.
 This documentation provides a technical overview of the contract's structure, state variables, events, modifiers, and functions.

 ### Contract Information